 While data on exposure levels to PFPeA specific to the U.S. were not identified, abundant data have been collected on potential sources of exposure to PFOA and PFOS in the U.S. Data collected by EFSA (2020) for PFOA and PFOS for each age group suggest that estimated average daily doses of PFOA and PFOS are similar to estimated average daily doses for PFPeA (e.g., within the same order of magnitude).
 Per U.S. EPA (2016b), estimates of the relative contribution of dietary sources to total daily exposure to PFOA range from about 20 to 50%, with drinking water contributing up to 20% of daily exposure.
 Other sources of exposure to PFOA identified in U.S. EPA's assessment include dust and air, with an undetermined contribution from dermal exposure.
-These estimates of relative source contributions are consistent with the above estimates of relative average daily doses of PFPeA from diet compared to drinking water are comparable to or somewhat less than from diet.
+These estimates of relative source contributions are consistent with the above estimates of relative average daily doses of PFPeA from diet compared to drinking water based on European data, and support the assumption that contributions from drinking water are comparable to or somewhat less than from diet.